ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Initialization of vegetation from bare ground
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-[5]_If the model is restarted from a bare ground state (as opposed to a pre-existing vegetation state), the state variables above are initialized as follows.
+If the model is restarted from a bare ground state (as opposed to a pre-existing vegetation state), the state variables above are initialized as follows.
 First, the number of plants per PFT is allocated according to the initial seeding density (:math:`S_{init}`, individuals